shsagir/play-area-sync/docs/install-laravel-5.md

 ### Add the application key

-In the Dashboard: Add this key as a new as an [environment variable](/env-vars) named `APP_KEY` to your App.
+If you haven't already —  in the Dashboard: Add an application key as a new as an [environment variable](/env-vars) named `APP_KEY` to your App.
 You can use this:

 ```osterei32
 APP_KEY=ClickToGenerate